umass-theory/umass-theory.github.io/theory-day.md

 ---
-layout: seminar
+layout: theory-day
 title: 2025 New England Theory Day
 ---

-The inaugural **New England Theory Day** event aims to bring together theoreticians from around the New England region, for a full day of talks, a poster session for junior researchers, and social events.
+The inaugural **New England Theory Day** event aims to bring together theoreticians from around New England, for a full day of talks, a poster session for junior researchers, and social events.
 Anyone with an interest in theoretical computer science is welcome to attend.

 * **Date**: Friday, October 17th, 2025
 * **Location**: University of Massachusetts Amherst, Manning College of Information and Computer Science.